 As the follow-up to economist Peter Schiff’s daily two-hour radio show, this podcast is packed with notable content.
 He always puts an entertaining, engaging spin on current economic news and even data analysis, which you might not realize can be anything but dry.
 His recent 500th episode was titled “By His Own Definition, Trump’s the Bonehead.”

-Hosted by self-described “Renaissance man” and Mississippi-based investment professional Jim Grenn, this new podcast has just nine episodes as of September 16th, but all of them are great enough to earn them a spot on this list.
+Hosted by self-described “Renaissance man” and Mississippi-based investment professional Jim Grenn, this new economics podcast has just nine episodes as of September 16th, but all of them are great enough to earn them a spot on this list.
 Grenn combines analysis with storytelling for a format that will keep you listening.

 Richard D. Wolff’s Economic Update has been offering listeners the info required to comprehend the issues that directly impact listeners’ lives, their communities, and the national economy as a whole.
 He’s been doing so since 2011, and has made our list of the best economics podcasts before, with good reason.
 Wolff hones in on personal finance topics like debt, interest rates, jobs, wages, taxes, and more, helping to connect these subjects to the way that the economy as a whole produces particular situations in individual lives.